 Senior MicroEP/MSEN students that lead these small groups experience their first taste of administrative responsibility, performance assessment and feedback, and management team discussions as they find common issues of concern from the different Small Groups.
 They have the responsibility to not only assess and prioritize common issues and the responsibility to propose and help implement program changes needed to address the issues.
-These '21 meetings were facilitated by Associate Director Dr. Selvam.
+These '22 meetings were facilitated by Associate Director Dr. Ware.

-MicroEP/MSEN program management met with Small Group Leaders on January, August, and December to share best practices, discuss and implement new initiatives among the students, and gain support among these student leaders to affect these changes.
+MicroEP/MSEN program management met with Small Group Leaders on January and August to share best practices, discuss and implement new initiatives among the students, and gain support among these student leaders to affect these changes.
 In addition, to teaching soft skills in these small group meetings, community service is also advocated.
-Service initiatives for 2021 were significantly curtailed due to the Covid pandemic.
-However, a clean-up of our adopted section of the Razorback Regional Greenway Trail was held in October (with masks and social distancing).
-Sixteen MicroEP/MSEN students and faculty volunteered to participate in the event, and it was followed by lunch at Marley's.
+Service initiatives for 2022 included a clean-up of our adopted section of the Razorback Regional Greenway Trail in May '22 and October '22.
+Approximately 14 MicroEP/MSEN students and faculty volunteered to participate in the event, and it was followed by lunch at Grub's.